uikit/uikit-site/docs/pages/installation.md

 ## File structure of the source

-The Github project contains all source files which are compiled into the `dist` folder.
+The GitHub project contains all source files which are compiled into the `dist` folder.
 [Less](http://lesscss.org) sources are compiled into CSS files, JavaScript sources are bundled and transpiled into ECMAScript 5 and icons are bundled into the icon library.

 | Folder   | Description                                             |
 |:---------|:--------------------------------------------------------|